 - Zaner, Richard M., 1991, “The Phenomenon of Trust in the Patient-Physician Relationship”, in Ethics, Trust, and the Professions: Philosophical and Cultural Aspects, Edmund D. Pellegrino, Robert M. Veatch, and John P. Langan (eds.), Washington, DC: Georgetown University Press, pp. 45–67.

 How to cite this entry.
 Preview the PDF version of this entry at the Friends of the SEP Society.
 Look up topics and thinkers related to this entry at the Internet Philosophy Ontology Project (InPhO).
 Enhanced bibliography for this entry at PhilPapers, with links to its database.

 - “A Question of Trust”, 2002 BBC Reith Lecture by Onora O’Neill.

 - Russell Sage Foundation Program on Trust.

-Thanks to Julie Ponesse and Ken Chung for their research assistance, to Andrew Botterell for his helpful comments, and to the Lupina Foundation for funding.
+Thanks to Julie Ponesse, Ken Chung, and Hale Doguoglu for their research assistance, to Andrew Botterell for his helpful comments, and to the Lupina Foundation and Western University for funding.